Having more fun than a human being should be allowed to have.

 And there's another media thing I saw that was bogus.

-There was a study in USA Today that said that women I I saw this.
+There was a study in USA Today that said that women, I saw this, women would rather give up having sex than gain 10 pounds.

 Study in USA Today said that women would rather give up having sex.

-This might be confusing to people in real linda.
+This might be confusing to people in real life.

 Let me there might be too many words here.